ContextMapper/contextmapper.github.io/_docs/generators/generators.md

 Find out how to produce Service Cutter input to calculate possible service cuts or new bounded contexts [here](/docs/service-cutter/):

 ![Service Cutter DDD Sample](/img/service-cutter-ddd-sample.png)

+## Generic Textual Generator (Freemarker)
+With the generic generator based on [Freemarker](https://freemarker.apache.org/) templates Context Mapper users are allowed to generate arbitrary text files from CML Context Maps.
+Learn more about this generator [here](/docs/generic-freemarker-generator/)